Hayden McLean: Junior career

 McLean attended St. Bede’s College in Mentone.
-He played junior football for the Beaumaris Sharks before joining the Sandringham Dragons in the TAC Cup.
+He played junior football for the Beaumaris Sharks, where he was coached by Dermott Brereton before joining the Sandringham Dragons in the TAC Cup.
 He also was a member of the AFL Academy – spending time at the Sydney Swans as part of the development program – and represented Vic Metro at the AFL Under 18 Championships.
 In 2017, McLean became Sandringham's captain and Vic Metro's vice-captain, but was overlooked in the 2017 AFL draft.

 He began playing in the VFL for the Sandringham Zebras, who were affiliated with AFL club St Kilda.
 McLean played 13 matches in 2018, averaging 5.2 marks, 10.3 hit-outs and 13.2 disposals and rucking against AFL-listed players including Matthew Leuenberger, Braydon Preuss and Zac Smith.
 He was also named the club's best first-year player for 2018.
 McLean trained with St Kilda in November, hoping to be selected in the 2018 AFL draft, and was named by Fox Sports, which considered him similar to Adelaide ruck/forward Josh Jenkins, as a likely mature-age recruit.
 However, he was again overlooked and moved to Adelaide to play with South Australian National Football League (SANFL) club South Adelaide in 2019.